Dúlra Aiteach ; Celebrating exuberant queer ecologies

 How much: €15

 This event will take place entirely outside.
 Please dress for the weather, bring a packed lunch and drinking water.
-Limited to 15 people per workshop.
+Limited to 15 people.

 Did you know that dandelions are asexual?
 That pigeons will form gay partnerships?
 Or that some trees can change gender from one season to the next?